lem-project/lem/STYLEGUIDE.md

 In general, we follow the Google guide: https://google.github.io/styleguide/lispguide.xml

-## Alexandria and other util libraries
+## Alexandria and other utility libraries

 Lem depends on `alexandria`, so you can use `if-let`, `when-let` and similar functions.